 “I would advise anyone to give certification a go.
 There’s no downside to expanding your understanding and knowledge of HR, and it will make you a better practitioner in the future.”

 Learn more about strategic HR through the AHRI Practising Certification Program.
-January 2018 intake enrolments open 15 October 2017.
+May 2018 intake enrolments are now open and close Friday 6 April.